 Part of a strong customer success strategy is access.
 Customers want to reach your company without the frustrating journey to get to you.
 And by ‘reach your company’ we mean they want to talk to a real person who breathes and everything.

-The immediate advantage of going the web chat route is that your customer gets to interact with a real human being – human beings trained to successfully handle that query.
+The immediate advantage of going the online chat software route is that your customer gets to interact with a real human being – human beings trained to successfully handle that query.

 Imagine you’re a customer for a second.
 There’s no risk of being put on hold, being cut off (unless the cat jumps on the keyboard) and you’re already talking to the right person.
 It’s a seamless interaction, which is exactly what customers are looking for.
 Meanwhile you get to benefit from reduced costs and increased efficiency by deflecting interactions to a more lightweight channel.